This is a gear review of the best backpacking base layers for 2024.

 > Not made with Merino wool

-If you’ve found the base layers we’ve shown you so far are a little expensive for you, then the REI Co-Op Lightweight Crew may be the better option for you – available for a bargain price.
+If you’ve found the base layers above to be a little expensive, then the REI Co-Op Lightweight Crew may be the better option for you.

-It’s a slightly looser fit than most other base layers on our shortlist and it stretches for easy movement.
+It’s a slightly looser fit than most other base layers on our shortlist and it stretches for easy movement thanks to the spandex which allows 4-way stretch.
+It is constructed using flat seams so there is less chance of chafing when you are out on the trail all day.

 Overall, the REI Co-Op Lightweight Crew is available in several colors this is one of the best budget base layers on the market.